uw-pycert-course-01/assignment04/README.md

 1. Submit your complete assignment when you are sure you have implemented all of the requirements.

 ### Basics
-You will recall that from last weeks' assignment we have two csv files:
+You will recall that from last week's assignment we have two csv files:

 Firstly, `questions.csv`
 ```csv